cianc/cianc.github.io/content/Estimating_the_emissions_reductions_from_supply_side_fossil_fuel_interventions.md

 + $e_s$ is the emission intensity of substituted fuel sources

 The authors don't model this scenario, but note that "on one hand, reduce leakage by introducing another channel by which demand can respond (larger emissions reductions due to less leakage in equation, but, on the other hand, introduce emissions from substituted fuel (smaller emissions reductions)".

+The authors also point to “carbon retirement portfolios (Handler and Bazilian 2021) \[that\] would purchase emissions-intensive assets like oil and gas wells or coal-fired power plants simply to retire them.
+The resulting reductions in GHG emissions could then be monetised, for example by generating and selling carbon credits, or receiving direct payments from governments per ton of emissions reduced" - the methods in this paper seem like a reasonable approach to estimating the credits.

 ## Notes (don't read past here unless you are bored)
 + Market leakage: reduced supply from one source is partially offset by increased production from other sources.
 	+ cf elasticity: measures the responsiveness of one variable to a change in another.
 A high elasticity means a large change in demand for a small change in price, while a low elasticity means a small change in demand for a large change in price.